awslabs/soci-snapshotter/docs/getting-started.md

 sudo soci push --user $REGISTRY_USER:$REGISTRY_PASSWORD $REGISTRY/rabbitmq:latest
 ```

-Credentials here can be omitted if `docker login` has stored credentials for this registry.
+Credentials here can be omitted if `nerdctl login` has stored credentials for this registry.

 ## Run container with the SOCI snapshotter